Passive interferometric symmetries of multimode Gaussian pure states: The dual-rail quantum wire

-The Schwinger representation of $SU(2)$ applied to the dual-rail quantum wire on periodic boundaries maps the state to a ring of entangled Schwinger spins.
-For such a system on a total of $n$ Schwinger spins, by taking the sum of all nullifiers from the set given in Equation (\ref{localnuls}) we arrive at a global nullifier:
+For the dual rail on periodic boundaries comprising a total of $n$ Schwinger spins, by taking the sum of all nullifiers from the set given in Equation (\ref{localnuls}) we arrive at a global nullifier:

 where $i$ denotes the Schwinger spin labelled $i$ along the horizontal direction and the $a$ and $b$ labels indicate the vertically paired qumodes.
-This is illustrated graphically in Figure \ref{fig:sxglobal}, which indicates the $\hat{S}^x$ operator with blue ellipses.
+This is illustrated graphically in Figure \ref{fig:sxglobal}, which indicates the $\op S^x$ operator with blue ellipses.
 From this nullifier, we can conclude that the ring of entangled Schwinger spins (that is of variable length) always has a total spin along the $x$-axis equal to zero.

 If $n$ is even, taking a sum of the differences of pairs of nullifiers from Equation (\ref{localnuls}) results in another global nullifier that acts on a different spin structure than the one that has been discussed so far.
 This new spin structure consists of qumodes that are paired \textit{horizontally} into spins.
 The following nullifier applies to the structure: